lunardoggo/CSharpBeginnerProjects/README.md

 ---

 The algurithms and data structures showcased in this project are intended to teach basic concepts, therefore they will largely be implemented in a way that they can easily be adapted to other languages.
+In order to understand the provided comments you also should take a look at [Big O notation](https://github.com/lunardoggo/CSharpBeginnerProjects/blob/main/Concepts/Big O notation.md)

 # Datastructures
 ### **Collections**